Dip Law LPAB; MLLR Syd; PhD Syd

-Stephen Clibborn is a Lecturer in the University of Sydney Business School in the Discipline of Work and Organisational Studies.
+Stephen Clibborn is an Associate Lecturer in the University of Sydney Business School in the Discipline of Work and Organisational Studies.
 He is also an experienced employment lawyer.

 Stephen's core research interests are the workplace rights and experiences of low-waged migrant workers, both with and without work authorisation, and international management in multinational corporations, with a particular focus on the influence of politics and power on the international transfer of practices between different institutional and market settings.

 He has extensive industry experience including in Australia as a senior associate in a national commercial law firm, and in the United States as a legal manager in the headquarters of a multinational corporation in the fast moving consumer goods sector, as well as in a not-for-profit organisation representing the interests of low-waged and unemployed workers.

 Stephen teaches in both the undergraduate and postgraduate programs of the Business School and is the Work and Organisational Studies Honours Coordinator.